sleaper/My-first-simple-game/README.md

 # My problem:
 If you will watch for a few seconds a ball, you will see that it is little bit buggy.
 The ball sometimes jump to the brick.
+I use the collision detection from this site http://www.jeffreythompson.org/collision-detection/circle-rect.php